cynynpri/Selenium_Tests_Automation_Demo/Readme.md

-# How to automation in selenium.
+# How to automate in selenium.
 1.Install `node.js`
 2.Run this npm command.
 `npm init -y`